 Ariane 6 objectives and main missions

-The overarching aim of Ariane 6 is to provide guaranteed access to space to Europe without requiring public sector support for exploitation.
+The overarching aim of Ariane 6 is to provide guaranteed access to space for Europe at a competitive price without requiring public sector support for exploitation.

 - GEO, either directly or through intermediate orbits, in particular GTO and LEO,